dotnet/AspNetCore.Docs/azure-lifecycle/05-monitoring.md

 Application and web server logs can be streamed in real time through the portal.

 1. Navigate to the App Service settings.
-2. In the menu to the left, scroll down to the **Monitoring** section and select **Log stream**.
+1. In the menu to the left, scroll down to the **Monitoring** section and select **Log stream**.

     ![Log stream link](./media/05/log-stream.png)

-Logs can also be [streamed via Azure CLI or Azure PowerShell](, including through the Cloud Shell.
+Logs can also be [streamed via Azure CLI or Azure PowerShell](https://docs.microsoft.com/azure/app-service/web-sites-enable-diagnostic-log#streamlogs), including through the Cloud Shell.

 ## Alerts